datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/README.md

 >
 >DataFrame, Series, Random sampling, Vectorization, Data transformation

 ### 5. What analogies or heuristics will you use?

 - [ ] Write a list of analogies for concepts, heuristics for best practices, and any other non-technical explanations of things that may be helpful to students _(minimum of two)_.

->Merge DataFrames according to indices - It's like trying to assign a feature in an entry that does not exists
+>- Merge DataFrames according to indices - Image each index is a person; if you would like to give this person a set of characteristics, you should be sure that you assign the correct attributes to the person you want
->Brute looping - It's like trying to read each entry of the DataFrame one by one, reading one index per time
+>- Brute looping - It's like trying to read each entry of the DataFrame one by one, reading one index per time
->Groued object - It's like organising the entries of a DataFrame in 'boxes', and each box contains all the entries that share a common value for the selected DataFrame feature
+>- Grouped object - It's like organising the entries of a DataFrame in 'boxes', and each box contains all the entries that share a common value for the selected DataFrame feature

 ### 6. What mistakes or misconceptions do you expect?